 I will neither confirm nor deny saying this, but - If you can just move consistently and regularly throughout the day, it is probably better for your overall health than if you got in an intense workout once during the day, then were stationary for the other 23 hours.

-You can slow this process down dramatically through strength training, especially in the core and trunk areas.
+We can slow this process down dramatically through strength training, especially in the core and trunk areas.

 Beyond just aging better, strength training is also beneficial for other things such as: